 Like many other supplements, not all fish oil products are created equal.
 Consider your reason for wanting to take an omega 3 supplement and consult your doctor if you have any of the contraindications mentioned above.

-That said, if you’re ready to choose one, consider Nordic Naturals - Ultimate Omega.
+That said, if you’re ready to choose one, consider Viva Naturals Omega 3 Fish Oil Supplement.
 This product offers the best overall value and is beneficial for most people.
 This is also a good supplement to start if you have never taken an omega 3 supplement before.